bfrickert/WFMU_playlists/README.md

 ###Steps
-The DJ's are compiled in a tab-delimited file (`shiny/djs.tsv`).
-Run `Rscript R/automation.R` to scrape DJ information and compile aggregations and visualizations.
+The DJ's are listed in a tab-delimited file (`shiny/djs.tsv`).
+Run `Rscript R/automation.R` to scrape DJ information and compile aggregations and visualizations for all those DJ's.

-If you need to re-scrape a DJ's data, just find that DJ's two letter code and run `rm -r data/{code}` and `rm -r shiny/data/{code}`.
+If you ever need to re-scrape a DJ's data, just find that DJ's two letter code and run `rm -r data/{code}` and `rm -r shiny/data/{code}`.
 That removes that DJ's data.
 Then re-run `Rscript R/automation.R` again.
-This will only process those dj's who do not have data in the data directories.
+This will only process those DJ's who do not have data in the data directories.

 The `shiny/` directory also contains a Shiny R app that can be hosted.
 Learn more about [Shiny](http://shiny.rstudio.com/).